They say all it takes to learn how to play the ukulele is practicing 30 minutes a day for 30 days.

 Working with Polly Tagg, adult services librarian for the Library, Stephen developed curricula so that musicians of all levels might find something that appealed to them.
 Polly leads the introductory hour, then Stephen dives a bit deeper with theory and general musicianship during the second hour

-"It just kind fell into my lap," Stephen says of finding himself at the helm of the program.
+"It just kind of fell into my lap," Stephen says of finding himself at the helm of the program.
 "I love helping other people learn."

 Stephen, a vocal musician and banjo/ukulele player, learned musicianship while living in New York City and taking classes at The Juilliard School of Music.
 In his words, while "the entry into music can be difficult, the ukulele is a fantastic beginner instrument."